femrek/spring_sale_manager/README.md

 - Eureka (for service discovery)
 - Docker
 - itextpdf html2pdf (for generating pdf reports)
-- feign (for calling other services)
+- Feign (for calling other services)
 - Log4j2 (for logging) (also there is another logging system that stores in the database)

 ## How to run (Docker)